aporlowski/pi-sdr/README-Speech-to-Text.md

 ```
 Human:

 Showing a 2010 grey toyata prius to a Edwin and Jeanne Marugo Cadenas out of Indy, showing expiring in 22 of INDISCERNABLE.
 Check that, it’s expired in July 21st 22 INDISCERNABLE.
 Be advised that 22 then its okay then.
-That’s afirmative, apologies.
+That’s affirmative, apologies.
 621.

 AI: